CDA0/vm-exercise/README.md

 * Healthchecks on services
 * App image is not versioned
 * All commits are on master :(
+* Couple of secrets stored in the repo...very bad.
 * This is not an exhaustive list but just other things that could be better in the context of a tech test.